manishrana7/icet-manish/doc/userguide/source/tutorial/construct_cluster_expansion.rst

    :end-before: # step 4

 The training process is started by calling the :func:`Optimizer.train
-<icetdev.fitting.Optimizer.train>` method.
+<icet.fitting.Optimizer.train>` method.
 Once it is finished, the
 lines below should have been printed::

   ------------------Training-------------------